fhi-beta/mobaGenetics-qc/qc-pipeline/docs/2024.07.01/readme.md

 Quality control conducted post-imputation on the entire release
 - [Relatedness and sex assignment](mod8_psam_reconstruction.md): Summary statistics on inferred familial relationship and sex assignment.
 This was conducted using a set of approximately 500,000 high quality genotyped or imputed autosome markers pruned for LD.
 - [Admixture](pca_1kg_moba.md): Summary statistics on population clustering after running a principal component analysis on the genotypes merged with the 1,000 genomes.
 This was conducted using a set of approximately 500,000 high quality genotyped or imputedence autosome markers pruned for LD.
+- [Batches](pca_batches.md): Plot of the PCs used in admixture plots with colors per batch.

 ### Pre-imputation
 Quality control conducted pre-imputation on individual genotyping batches
 #### snp001